MUSE

 The 2nd Law more or less continues where the previous album left off.
 It seems a little less inspired than their other albums; two of the songs are instrumentals, one of which is dubstep and offended a lot of fans, and two were written and sung by Chris.
 Further, these four tracks were all shoved onto the end, once again leaving us with a dud of an ending.
 The rest of the album has a nice variety of tracks, with Muse no longer content to produce just straight rock.
 Some are better than others; the funky Panic Station seems undeniably catchy, while Big Freeze sounds like a U2 ripoff.
 This album received a lot of flak and as I said, it seems a little bit uninspired.

-1. Panic Station
+Best tracks:1.
+Panic Station

 2. Survival